The WPI experience comes to NEIA in the form of an interactive qualifying project conducted by 4 students to inform the grade 6 curriculum.

 Uncertainty Delivers A Unique Opportunity

 Through the IQP course, WPI students are provided a list of project sponsors and narrow down their choice by reviewing high-level summaries from each sponsor.
-Josh Alasso, Winnie Ly, Maggie Ryder, and Zach Stone, all juniors at WPI, teamed up remotely and worked through their initial uncertainty about the project together.
+Josh Alasso, Winnie Ly, Maggie Reiter, and Zach Stone, all juniors at WPI, teamed up remotely and worked through their initial uncertainty about the project together.
 They quickly narrowed down their choices and selected NEIA as a sponsor as they were excited to play a role in defining the school experience for future students.

 After selecting a project sponsor, it was time to dig in and identify a particular project that might aid the school and provide unique learning opportunities to the team.